vanadium/website/content/tutorials/security/agent.md

 Here's the server and client example again, using `vbecome` for the client.
 This example omits the `--name` flag on `vbecome`.
 In this case, `vbecome` uses the name of the executable being run as the blessing name.
-Thus, in this case, the blessing name will be _alice:client_ (the agent runs as _alice_, and the executable's name is _client_).
+Thus, in this case, the blessing name will be _alice:client_ (the script runs as _alice_, and the executable's name is _client_).

 <!-- @onceMoreWithFeeling @test -->
 ```